micayael/commands-bundle/README.md

 The bundle includes:

   - **app:search:** Find exact texts or patterns within your code, allowing you to define where to look for them
+  - **app:verify:** Look for common errors in the code within the project

 Installation
 ============